upsetjs/venn.js/README.md

-Details of how this library works can be found on the [blog post](https://www.benfrederickson.com/venn-diagrams-with-d3.js/) I wrote about this.
+Details of how this library works can be found on the [blog post](https://www.benfrederickson.com/venn-diagrams-with-d3.js/) the original author wrote about this.
 A follow up post [discusses testing strategy and algorithmic improvements](https://www.benfrederickson.com/better-venn-diagrams/).

 ## Install